 Heartell Press letterpress greeting cards are printed on 100% post-consumer recycled paper using an antique press with hand-carved wood blocks.
 The Indigo printed cards and prints are designed in the same way with hand-carved blocks and then reproduced on recycled paper using an HP Indigo (digital offset) press to create rich, matte images.
 We occasionally use photopolymer plates (made from hand-drawn files) to add additional colors to woodblock designs.

 Owner, Designer, Printer

-Rachel Kroh thinks the most flattering thing anyone ever said about her work was when the art critic Jerry Saltz described it as “radically sincere.”
+Rachel Kroh is the founder of Heartell Press.
+She designs and carves the blocks for all our cards and prints.
 Kroh was born in Oak Park, Illinois and raised in the foothills of Salt Lake City, Utah.
 She holds a Bachelor of Arts from Sarah Lawrence College, a Master of Fine Arts in Printmedia from the School of the Art Institute of Chicago and a Master of Arts and Religion from Yale Divinity School.
 Before founding Heartell Press in 2014, Kroh exhibited her sculpture, paintings and prints in galleries in Chicago and New York.
 She was co-founder of the progressive dinner church St. Lydia’s in Brooklyn, NY and Executive Director of the nonprofit organization Music that Makes Community.
 After seven wonderful years of food coop membership, community garden building and committed pizza and bagel consumption in Brooklyn, NY, Kroh relocated in September 2016 to Fort Wayne, Indiana.
 She is enjoying the close proximity to family, the abundant space for inventory and letterpress equipment and the plentiful peace and quiet of the midwest.